Lectins – they often get a bad rap. But is it truly warrented? Let’s talk about it.

 Nuts and whole grains are rich in proteins, vitamin B, and fiber, associated with better outcomes in those who consume them.
 Cooking and soaking eliminate most lectins, minimizing them to a low enough level for consumption.
 This makes them safe to consume.

 But if you usually experience constant discomfort after eating foods containing lectin, consider talking to the Crohn’s and Colitis Dietitians.
 Click here to learn more about our personalized nutrition plans.
-If you have any questions, contact us today, and we will be glad to assist you.
+If you have any questions reach out today, and we will be glad to assist you.

 Hi.